spiceai/demos/content-aware-ai/script.md

 "You can see it's night and day"

-- Pepper uses this data to give fast AI responses to users.
+- Pepper can use this data to give intelligent AI responses to users fast.

 ** Ask pepper to answer GCP question in #archive channel **